Pantagrueliste/CavrianaCorr/README.md

 # Digital Critical Edition of Filippo Cavriana's Correspondence

 This project presents the first comprehensive digital edition of Filippo Cavriana's (1536-1606) correspondence, drawn from the *Mediceo del Principato* collection at the [State Archives of Florence](http://www.archiviodistato.firenze.it/).
-As a physician at the court of France, and a spy for the grand dukes of Tuscany, Cavriana's letters provide crucial insights into the French Wars of Religion and 16th-century political language.
+As a physician at the court of France, and a spy for the grand dukes of Tuscany, Cavriana's letters provide crucial insights into the French Wars of Religion, the ideas, and the language of 16th-century politics.

 ## Citation